NEERAJ-0/FUTURE-READY-TALENT-PROJECT/README.md

 ### About Us -
 We have provided different class and sessions which help you to acheive your fitness goals, and we have all kind of gym equipment.
-Features we provide are bodybuilding, weight training, cardio, yoga etc
+Features we provide are bodybuilding, weight training, cardio, yoga etc.

 ### Services -
 - Modern equipment